semiprime/pygenda/docs/known_issues.md

 * Support for multiple calendar sources is basic.
 To add: styling, set default calendar.

-* Import functionality is basic, work-in-progress (can't specify calendar, todo list, can't replace existing entries).
+* Import functionality is work-in-progress (can't specify todo list, can't replace existing entries).

 * How do we share events?
 Do we need an "Export" function?